chef/chef-client-docs/content/licensing/how_to_apply_a_license.md

 +++
-title = "How to Apply a License" linkTitle = "How to Apply a License"
+title = "How to apply a license" linkTitle = "How to apply a license"

 [menu.licensing]
-title = "How to Apply a License" identifier = "licensing/apply" parent = "licensing"
+title = "How to apply a license" identifier = "licensing/apply" parent = "licensing"
 weight = 11